 A fire burns out of control in Mato Grosso State in the Amazon basin in Brazil on Aug.
 23. Official figures show 78,383 forest fires have been recorded in Brazil this year, the highest number of any year since 2013.
 (AFP photo)

 "We are all worried about the vast fires that have developed in the Amazon," the pope said on Aug.
 25 after leading the recitation of the Angelus prayer at the Vatican.
 "Let us pray that with the commitment of all they will be brought under control quickly.
 That forest lung is vital for our planet."

-from the fires.
 "We urge the governments of the Amazonian countries, especially Brazil and Bolivia, the United Nations and the international community, to take serious measures to save the lungs of the world," said the Latin American bishops in a statement.

 The upcoming October Synod of Bishops for the Amazon will discuss the plight of the indigenous living in the area as well as the deforestation of the region.
 Sixty percent of the Amazon rainforest is in Brazil.